List of awards and nominations received by Shilpa Shetty

-Shilpa Shetty (born 8 June 1975) is an Indian actress, film producer, businesswoman, author & former model who works in the Bollywood film industry.
+Shilpa Shetty (born 8 June 1975) is an Indian actress and producer who works in Hindi films, in addition to few Telugu, Kannada and Tamil films.
 She made her acting debut in Baazigar, for which she received a nomination for the Filmfare Award for Lux New Face of the Year.
-As an actress, Shetty has won 2 awards out of 10 nominations including 1 Bollywood Movie Award and 1 Zee Cine Award.
+As an actress, Shetty has won 11 awards out of 30 nominations, including one Bollywood Movie Award, one IIFA Award and one Zee Cine Award.

 Shetty received several honors for her humanitarian causes including the IIFA Special Award for Global Impact.
 In 2007, she was awarded the Honorary Doctorate by the University of Leeds.
 In 2009, IIFA-FICCI Frames Awards awarded her with the "Most Powerful Entertainers of the Decade" with 9 other recipients.